open-quantum-safe/tsc/security/response-process.md

 ### Coverage

-Members of the VMT take it in turns on to acknowledge and triage reports on a next-person-up basis, in the order listed here (which also happens to be alphabetical by last name).
+Members of the VMT take it in turns to acknowledge and triage reports, rotating at each OQS Technical Steering Committee meeting, in the order listed here (which also happens to be alphabetical by last name).
+The "on-call" member of the VMT shall be confirmed and communicated at each TSC meeting.
-This ordering is intended as an aid in staying organized but may be adjusted by the VMT as circumstances dictate---the important thing is to ensure coverage at all times.
+The above ordering is intended as an aid in staying organized but may be adjusted by the VMT as circumstances dictate---the important thing is to ensure coverage at all times.
-Members of the VMT should inform the team when they will be unresponsive (e.g., on vacation or at a conference) for a week or more.

-> Example:
-Basil is the VMT member who most recently responded to a report.
-This means that Brian is "up next" and will be responsible for acknowledging the next report received.
+Members of the VMT agree to be available to support each other on short notice if the need arises (e.g., because of overload).

-The member who acknowledges a report takes on the role of "[Quarterback](https://en.wikipedia.org/wiki/Quarterback)" for the issue.
+When acknowledging a report, the on-call VMT member takes on the role of "[Quarterback](https://en.wikipedia.org/wiki/Quarterback)" for the issue.
 They will be responsible for managing the OQS response to the vulnerability report, as described below.

-COMMENT:
-Feel free to suggest an alternative to the American/Canadian football term "[quarterback](https://en.wikipedia.org/wiki/Quarterback)."

 ## 1. Intake